ilias4780/fpl_statistics_ui_app/README.md

 - UI refactored to split the table statistics and the best 15 selection into two different tabs, for better user experience.
 - Columns `first_name`, `second_name` are now combined into one column named `name`.
+- Added `Percent Selected` to the optimisation targets, so that users can find the most selected by squad members to fill their team (towards a 'template' team)

 Features